NPR's Mara Liasson to Speak at March 23 Quarterly

 The Training Resource Group

-will offer a four-week program designed to help those at the associate level with client development skills on March 13 and 27 at Bar Association headquarters.
+is offering a four-week program designed to help those at the associate level with client development skills on March 27 at Bar Association headquarters.
 Click here

 TRG will help attorneys create an individual business development plan, develop strategic partners, better cross-sell current clients and build account relationships at a higher level.
 For more than 10 years, TRG has worked with companies and individuals to teach them the skills necessary to increase sales, profits and productivity.